 We first observe that the scheduling quality generated by EPIMap and G-Minor are quite similar.
 The achieved II value is different between the two for only 4 out of 18 benchmarks.
 For example, G-Minor produces better scheduling results for rijndael and fdctfst, while EPIMap performs better for fft and idctflt.
 Even for these benchmarks, the difference is only one cycle.
 The two reasons for the competitive results between G-Minor and EPIMap are the following.
 G-Minor exhaustively searches for minor with all routing possibilities, while EPIMap restricts the number of routing nodes.
-On the other hand, EPIMap provides extra choices for mapping the DFGs such as replication (or re-computation) for high fan-out nodes.
+On the other hand, EPIMap provides extra choices for mapping the DFGs such as replication (or recomputation) for high fan-out nodes.
 An interesting possible future research direction would be to combine the relative strengths of G-Minor and EPIMap.
+We conduct preliminary evaluation by integrating re-computation with our G-Minor framework.
+It is shown in Figure 13 that in most cases, Rec-G-Minor can generate better scheduling results than G-Minor and EPIMap.